-Get serious about your listing.
 Once you know the right price for your home, it’s time to create a listing.
 Homeowners have options that run the gamut from posting free ads on Facebook sales groups and Craigslist to setting up a dedicated website to market the property.
 For a flat fee of around $400 to $500, you can have your property listed in the multiple listing service, known as MLS.
 This will post your home where real estate agents can easily find it.
 Paying for MLS inclusion can expand your potential customer base, but be aware you’ll likely need to pay a 2 to 3 percent commission to the buyer’s agent if they have one.

 However, even an MLS listing may not get much attention if the photos are dark and the rooms cluttered.
 Clearing out the excess and improving lighting can go a long way toward making your home attractive to buyers.
 Other options would be to pay for a professional photographer or use a service like roOomy, which allows people to virtually stage their house by uploading photos of rooms, erasing old or unsightly furniture and replacing it with images of more stylish décor.

-Remove emotion from the process.
 Homeowners undoubtedly have their favorite property features.
 There may be aspects of the home they love and naturally would like to emphasize.
 However, buyers may have other priorities, and focusing only on the things you love could be off-putting.

 “The right buyer might be someone who is looking to completely redesign the property and while meeting, they might make comments that would, in a different setting, offend your taste,” Shayanfekr says.
 For the sales process, you need to shift your perception from selling your home to selling a house.

-Approach your house sale like a professional.
 Removing emotion is only the first step toward selling your house like a pro.
 You also need to be ready to put in the time to show the house, respond to emails and calls promptly and provide thorough information.